Carter Noseworthy

 His work was noticed locally by a reporter from CBC and an article was written and published online in May 2021 about his newfound talent and ability.
 The response was huge.
 The following week, his work was featured on CBC The National which drew attention from art lovers worldwide.
 He has been receiving commissions ever since.

 In 2023, Carter became the youngest artist to ever be a part of Paint the Hydrostone in Halifax, NS.
 Three of his paintings were shown and sold at 14 Bells Fine Art Gallery.
-Being inspired by the artists who attended that event, he decided to experiment with oil painting, and it has quickly become his favourite medium.
+Being inspired by the artists who attended that event, he decided to experiment with oil painting, and it quickly became his favourite medium.
 His first official oil painting was selected by Argyle Fine Art, in 2024, to be a part of their 20th anniversary Pre-Shrunk Show and it sold on opening night.